-The Flinders ProgramTM was formerly known as the Flinders Model.
-There are a number of reasons for the name change.
-The Flinders ProgramTM is no longer a model.
-Ten years of research and clinical use in a variety of settings and countries has led to more robust reinforcement of the components of the Program, the education and training options and adaptations for special populations.
+Ten years of research and clinical use in a variety of settings and countries has led to robust reinforcement of the components of the Flinders Program™, the education and training options and adaptations for special populations.

 The Flinders Program™ care planning process